“They’re both sleeping! Hurry!”

-Recently, I decided that finding somewhere quiet and private out of the house.
-At home, we’re surrounded by stuffed animals and tummy time mats, sit on squeak toys, and hear Peppa Pig playing from the TV—not exactly the stuff of which sensual dreams are made.The best solution for us has been a rentable private space, in our case, a hot tub and sauna facility in our California town.
+Recently, I decided on finding somewhere quiet and private out of the house.
+At home, we’re surrounded by stuffed animals and tummy-time mats, sit on squeak toys, and can hear Peppa Pig playing from the TV — not exactly the stuff of which sensual dreams are made.The best solution for us has been a rentable private space, in our case, a hot tub and sauna facility in our California town.

 When I spoke with Jason about our “solution,” he said that this also feels forced, as if we “have” to do it when we go to the tubs, whether we feel like it or not.
 This last outing, for instance, he was sick, but felt obligated because that was “our time.”